fixposition/fixposition_utility/record/README.md

 # Fixposition Recording Utilities

+Recording over network (ethernet) for Vision-RTK 2, software version 2.58.3 or 2.90.0 and later.

+---
 ## record.sh

-This script demonstrates how to record from the VRTK2 sensor (software version 2.85.3, or 2.90.0 or later) over ethernet.
-Note that this script has only minimal error handling.
+A minimal demonstration for using the recording API.
+There is no error handling.

 ### Dependencies